pernillasterner/boilerplate-sass/README.md

-# Setting up a Sass Project
+# Sass Boilerplate

-## About the Project
+## 📖 About the Boilerplate

-This project demonstrates how to set up a basic Sass structure.
-It includes a simple HTML file and organized Sass files to streamline CSS development.
-The primary goal is to showcase a well-structured workflow for managing styles using Sass and grid layout.
+My goal with this boilerplate is to have everything ready to go when starting a new project, with a structure that is easy to use and enhance.

+I've included mixins to handle breakpoints, variables for colors, and functions for media queries to simplify the process of creating responsive and easy-to-maintain styles.

-## File Structure
+## 🗂 File Structure

-The project is organized as follows:
+I've organized the files into three categories: globals, layout, and util.

 ```
 project-root/